skiano/president/README.md

 }
 ```

-The state is only a snapshot of the game at a specific moment.
+The ```state``` argument is only a snapshot of the game at a specific moment.
 No history is directly exposed.
 If you want to use history (ie: card counting) to inform your decisions, nothing is saying you cannot do something like:

 ```javascript
 var player = (function playerGenerator() {